SpaceWalker162/spacewalker162.github.io/_posts/2023-08-05-maintainNotes.md

 ---
-title: How to maintain notebook with Lyx/latex
+title: How to maintain a notebook with Lyx/latex
 date: 2023-08-05
 permalink: /posts/2023/HMNWLL
 excerpt_separator: <!--more-->